Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters

-In dynamical environments, exchanges and dynamical hardening might allow even more massive BHs to merge, up to total binary masses $m_{\rm TOT}\approx{}130-140$ M$_\odot$ \citep{dicarlo2020}.
-For this reason, we consider two different sets of models for first generation masses.
-In our fiducial model A5F05 (conservative approach), the masses of first generation BBHs are randomly drawn from catalogs of BBH mergers simulated with {\sc mobse}.
-In this case, the delay time $t_{\rm del}$ between formation and merger of the binary is the same as estimated by the population-synthesis simulation.
-In the HIGH\_MASS model (optimistic approach), the masses of field BBHs are still taken from catalogs of BBH mergers, while the masses of first-generation dynamical BBHs are uniformly drawn from the list of all the BHs formed with {\sc mobse}, which include both single and binary BHs, both merging and non-merging systems.
-This ensures that the masses of dynamically formed first-generation BBHs can reach $m_{\rm TOT}\approx{}140$ M$_\odot$, while the maximum total mass of field binaries is $m_{\rm TOT}\approx{}100$ M$_\odot$.
-In the HIGH\_MASS case, we randomly pair the primary and the secondary component and we randomly draw the delay time from a distribution $dN/dt\propto{}t^{-1}$ between $t_{\rm min}=10^7$ yr and $t_{\rm max}=1.4\times{}10^{10}$ yr \citep{dominik2012,dicarlo2020}.
+In the HIGH\_MASS model (optimistic approach), the masses of field BBHs are still taken from catalogs of BBH mergers, while the masses of 1g dynamical BBHs are uniformly drawn from the list of all the BHs formed with {\sc mobse}, which include both single and binary BHs, both merging and non-merging systems.
+This ensures that the masses of dynamically formed 1g BBHs can reach $m_{\rm TOT}\approx{}140$ M$_\odot$, while the maximum total mass of field binaries is $m_{\rm TOT}\approx{}100$ M$_\odot$.
+In the HIGH\_MASS case, we randomly pair the primary and the secondary component and we randomly draw the delay time (i.e., the time elapsed from the formation of the BBH to its merger) from a distribution $dN/dt\propto{}t^{-1}$ between $t_{\rm min}=10^7$ yr and $t_{\rm max}=1.4\times{}10^{10}$ yr \citep{dominik2012,dicarlo2020}.